 I had heard a lot of people rave about the Hoop Dee Doo Musical Revue.
 That, Mickey’s Backyard BBQ and the close proximity to Magic Kingdom, was why we stayed at Disney’s Fort Wilderness Cabins.
 It wasn’t cheap however it was cheaper than Mickey’s Backyard BBQ and we enjoyed it considerably more than that.

 Disney only has 3 evening dinner shows.
 As well as Hoop Dee Doo Revue and Mickey’s Backyard BBQ there is also the Spirit of Aloha dinner show over at the Polynesian.
+Please note Mickey’s Backyard BBQ is no longer running.

 Pricing – Where we sat for the Hoop De Doo Musical Revue